March 11, 2026

 2. Bypassing the ATS (Application Tracking Systems)

-Most corporate gateways use programmatic filters to rank candidates before a human even sees the file.
+Most companies use automated filters to rank candidates before a human ever sees the file.

 Keywords are Not Enough

-Modern ATS use Contextual Parsing.
-Simply dumping keywords in a "Skills" section doesn't work as well as it used to.
-You must weave those keywords into your Experience bullets.
+Modern ATS software reads keywords in context, not just as a list.
+Simply dumping keywords into a "Skills" section doesn't work as well as it used to.
+You need to work those keywords into your Experience bullets too.

 - Bad: "Skills: React, Node.js, AWS"